VBlesius/RHRT/Paper/RHRT.md

 [](describing the high-level functionality and purpose of the software for a diverse, non-specialist audience)

 Heart Rate Turbulence (HRT) is a naturally occuring phenomenon of the heart that was first described by @schmidt_heart-rate_1999.
-After a premature ventricular beat – an atypical heart beat that originates in the ventricles and occurs with a briefer latency than a regular beat – the heart rate fluctuates.
+After a premature ventricular contraction (VPC) – an atypical heart beat that originates in the ventricles and occurs with a briefer latency than a regular beat – the heart rate fluctuates.
 This fluctuation consists of a fast increase and later decrease in heart rate.
 This variability of interval lengths depends on the condition of the autonomic nervous system:
 While no reaction to the premature ventricular beat and therefore no variation suggests an underlying pathology, a distinctive turbulence is considered healthy.